 21st Century Learning

 In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Honolulu region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
 Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

 Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
-Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
-Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
-We also preview the following week’s project via email so you and your child can get excited for the next session!
+Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
+We also keep parents informed by sending out regular communication, including a recap of each week’s project.
+We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Our Engineering programs in the Honolulu region include:
+Here’s what our Engineering programs in the Honolulu region include:

-- Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.
+- Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.

-- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.
+- A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.